Kodular/Documentation/docs/components/layout/general/grid-view.md

 |:----:|
 |text|

-The elements specified as a string with the items separated by commas such as: Cheese,Fruit,Bacon,Radish.
-Each word before the comma will be an element in the list.
+_The elements specified as a string with the items separated by commas such as: Cheese,Fruit,Bacon,Radish.
+Each word before the comma will be an element in the list._

 ### Font Size

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Grid View', 'Font Size')]]